Advanced Wireless Communications and Networks

 Research Interests

-His research examines the larger context of smart and connected systems where devices seamlessly integrate into our daily lives.
+His research examines the larger context of connected systems where devices seamlessly integrate into our daily lives.
 His approach to research combines rigorous analysis with a robust experimental background that leverages insights obtained through simulations and corroborated by experiments.
 By finding innovative solutions to research problems, he aspires to offer practical approaches that can be readily adopted, resulting in significant societal benefits.

 Education